goldstar0417/goldstar0417/README.md

 # 💫 About Me:
 🔔 Hi there!
-Austin Parker here, a seasoned Full Stack Developer specializing in JavaScript technologies.
+I am a seasoned Full Stack Developer specializing in JavaScript technologies.
 With over five years of experience in tech, I have a strong fondness for coding scalable, dynamic, and performance-oriented web applications. 🚀

 ⭐ Core Proficiencies: